Merck taps five Indian drugmakers to expand COVID-19 drug production

+Healthcare & PharmaceuticalsMerck taps five Indian drugmakers to expand COVID-19 drug production

-(Reuters) - Merck & Co Inc said on Tuesday it had partnered with five Indian generic drugmakers, including Cipla Ltd and Sun Pharmaceutical Industries Ltd, to expand production and access to its experimental COVID-19 drug.
+Merck & Co Inc (MRK.N) said on Tuesday it had partnered with five Indian generic drugmakers, including Cipla Ltd (CIPL.NS) and Sun Pharmaceutical Industries Ltd (SUN.NS), to expand production and access to its experimental COVID-19 drug.

 The partnership will give the companies license to supply Merck's molnupiravir to India and more than 100 low- and middle-income countries following approvals or emergency authorization by local regulatory agencies, Merck said.